 “Compelling, dynamic and with great sensitivity… The arrangements for piano are a wonderful addition to the orchestra variations…. ” Der Kurier newspaper, Austria, August 2013

-New CD release – taster!
-Before Roman Rabinovich’s first solo CD comes out this March, on the Orchid Classics label, there is a preview on You Tube, featuring some of the music from the disc, along with original artwork by Rabinovich himself.
-Orchid Classic’s facebook page also has lots of interesting pre-release coverage of the CD, including some of Rabinovich’s iPad art and an interview with him.
-There is lots happening there – please take a look!
+You can find a taster on You Tube, featuring music from the disc, along with original artwork by Rabinovich himself.
+Orchid Classic’s facebook page also has lots of interesting coverage of the CD, including some of Rabinovich’s iPad art and an interview with him.

 Hear Joseph Swensen play the Brahms Violin Concerto Joseph Swensen’s return to the violin, as a soloist, was marked by two performances of Brahms’ Violin Concerto with the London Mozart Players in February this year.
-Audio footage of one of the concerts, at St John Smith’s Square, is now available.
-Please go to our video page to listen.
+Footage of one of the concerts, at St John Smith’s Square, is now available.
+Please go to our video page to watch and listen.
 Swensen also performed Ernst’s fiendishly difficult Last Rose of Summer as his encore: jaw-droppingly virtuosic!
 This footage is 100% live and unedited.
-Video versions will be available soon.